aiven/terraform-provider-aiven/docs/data-sources/mirrormaker_replication_flow.md

 In addition to all arguments above, the following attributes are exported:

-* `enable` - enable of disable replication flows for a mirror maker service
+* `enable` - enable of disable replication flows for a MirrorMaker service

 * `topics` - is a list of topics and/or regular expressions to replicate.